Principles of Business Management Semester 2

 Units of Instruction

-- Unit 7 Marketing a Startup
+- Unit 1 Marketing and Customers

 Grading/Evaluation